IBM/db2sock-ibmi/toolkit/parser-json/README.md

 - "pwd" (optional) - IBM i user profile id password.

 - "qual" (optional) - Qualifier identifier for 'persistent connection'.
 This connection will not be closed by toolkit.
-Special "qual":"*memory" performs calls in job (aka, php job memory, etc.).
+Special ```"qual":"*memory"``` performs calls in job (aka, php job memory, etc.).
-The "*memory" option has significant security and functional risks (see db2sock issue 'faster, not always better').
+The memory option has significant security and functional risks (see db2sock issue 'faster, not always better').

 - "iso" (optional) - Isolation setting for connection.
 Where, "nc" - no commit (CRTLIB no journal), "uc" - read uncommitted (db2 default), "cs" - cursor stability,